Skip to main content

 Company name instructions

-A company name must contain an indication of corporate form
+A company name must contain an indication of the corporate form, whereas an auxiliary company name must not contain any indication of it.

 Indications of corporate form